André the Giant Memorial Battle Royal: Memorial Battle Royal

 The fifth annual André the Giant Memorial Battle Royal took place as part of WrestleMania 34's Kickoff pre-show on April 8, 2018.
 Unlike the past couple of years, this match did not feature any celebrity appearances, but the match was won by Matt Hardy, who last eliminated Baron Corbin to win.
 Also at WrestleMania 34, a women's version of the match was established, called the WrestleMania Women's Battle Royal.

 The sixth annual André the Giant Memorial Battle Royal was held as part of WrestleMania 35's Kickoff pre-show on April 7, 2019.
 This year's battle royal was unique in that there was a storyline going into the match with the two celebrity guest participants.
 Prior to the event, comedians Colin Jost and Michael Che of Saturday Night Live began appearing on Raw as part of a storyline with Braun Strowman, which ultimately led to them being scheduled as participants in the match.
 Strowman ultimately won the match by last eliminating Jost.

 The match did not occur at WrestleMania 36 in 2020 due to concerns stemming from the COVID-19 pandemic.
 The pandemic brought many changes to WWE's programming during that time, and the battle royal was not scheduled so as to limit the number of wrestlers in the ring at the same time.
-WrestleMania 36 itself, which was WWE's first pay-per-view affected by the pandemic, was relocated and held behind closed doors at the WWE Performance Center in Orlando, Florida.
+WrestleMania 36 itself, which was WWE's first pay-per-view and livestreaming event affected by the pandemic, was relocated and held behind closed doors at the WWE Performance Center in Orlando, Florida.